Intelligent devices

 Humanity experiences ambient intelligence in the environment

 Improvements in both hardware and software mean it is now trivial to add AI to almost any device.
-Humanity enters the era of “ambient intelligence” in which every element of the man-made environment responds intelligently to us in an intuitive and almost undetectable way.
+Humanity enters the era of “ambient intelligence” in which every element of the human-made environment responds intelligently to us in an intuitive and almost undetectable way.
 This dramatically simplifies people’s everyday lives, but raises deep questions about distinctions between human and machine agency.

 Intelligent devices - Anticipation Scores